 We value racial equity as an organizational operating principle and are committed to continued learning on issues related to race, equity, diversity, and inclusion.

 To make that value commitment real we must acknowledge the deep-seated structural and racial inequities in our communities and across our country and our role in perpetuating negative narratives and structures that help sustain these inequities.
 Maryland Philanthropy Network has elevated its efforts to deepen our community's understanding of racism and the actions we can take individually and collectively to recognize and disrupt bias, challenge our own norms and practices and support other organizations in doing the same.

-As an organization we continue to examine our business practices including hiring, purchasing and who we engage as experts to inform our community of funders.
+As an organization, we continue to examine our business practices including hiring, purchasing, and who we engage as experts to inform our community of funders.
 We share our successes and acknowledge where we fall short.
-This organizational assessement of our work is not a process with an end, but an ongoing commitment to our community, our members and our own talented staff.
+This organizational assessment of our work is not a process with an end, but an ongoing commitment to our community, our members and our own talented staff.

 It is often said and well-remembered, that your budget states your values.

 The bulk of Maryland Philanthropy Network’s annual budget is invested in its staff and consulting staff to support a network of informed and coordinated grantmakers across Maryland.